How new drugs are discovered

 Bringing it to clinical stage

 The decision for entering development – and even more, clinical development – is a very expensive one.
 The project team is heavily challenged and has to be prepared to questions ranging from market potential, competition situation, medical need and differentiation to established therapy, to name a few.

 One of the most difficult tasks in this stage is the translation of the drug candidate’s efficacy from cellular and animal models to man.
 In this regard it helps a lot if an analytical method for a biochemical target response marker is available and an effect in animal models has been demonstrated at this stage.

-This is one part of smv3.ch activities: Together with project biology and external analytical labs, we develop methods for target response biomarkers and validate them to the required degree.
-If this is done early enough, project progress is speeded up considerably.
+Here smv3.ch comes into the game: Liaising project biology and external analytical labs, we develop methods for target response biomarkers and validate them to the required degree.
+If this is possible, confidence in projects and compounds is increased a lot.

 A personal word

 The key to a maximal productivity of research is concentration on the essence of drug discovery combined with a meaningful frequency of strategic changes.
 The essence is to improve the patient’s condition – and therefore it is our duty to deliver new or clearly better medicines with affordable risk, at the earliest possible time and minimal costs.
 Strategy changes slow this down and waste research resources – Therefore they need to be well reflected.
 Patient needs rarely change within 5 years..

 Hopkins, A. L.: Network pharmacology: the next paradigm in drug discovery; Nat Chem Biol 4, 11, (2008); doi:10.1038/nchembio.118, M#5801

 Schenone, M., Dancik, V., Wagner, B. K. and Clemons, P. A.: Target identification and mechanism of action in chemical biology and drug discovery; Nat Chem Biol 9, 4, (2013); doi:10.1038/nchembio.1199 , M#5800